 Deirdre Farrelly, BA, Administrative Associate IV

-Before joining the Trauma Center staff, Deirdre worked for seven years as the Surgical Coordinator for the Department of Urology at Children’s Hospital Boston.
+Before joining the Trauma Center staff, Deirdre worked for seven years as the Surgical Coordinator for the Department of Urology at Boston Children’s Hospital.
 Deirdre ensures communication between the Trauma Center and the Injury Prevention Program, coordinates in-patient updates and helps to prepare training and educational materials.
 Deirdre enjoys the fast pace of the Trauma Center and the opportunity to contribute to injury prevention efforts.

 Dr. Lois Lee, MD, MPH, Injury Prevention Program Emergency Department Liaison